JayScarrott/mr-johnson/readme.md

 ## Features

-### General features on each page
+The website consists of one page with several different sections, covering different content realted to the band.
+These sections are accessed either from simply scrolling or clicking the desired button on the nav bar.

+Throughout the wesbite, different features can be found, as listed below;

-* A header that consists of a logo with a hyperlink to the Home page and a responsive navigation bar, with buttons for each page of the site.
+* A header that consists of a logo with a hyperlink to the Home section and a responsive navigation bar, with buttons for each section of the site.
 * A footer that has links to Youtube, Facebook and an email link that all open in new pages.
+* Videos with controls and no auto play, from the Mr Johnsons Youtube channel.
+* Audio tracks of Mr Johnsons songs, with controls and no autoplay.
+* An image carousel.

 ### Future Implementations